DappCoderr/Cadence-fun-frontend/public/modules/Module 4/Lesson 7.md

 ---
-title: Lesson 7 - Borrow Function
+Lesson 7 - Borrow Function
 ---

 Imagine a world where your Flow NFT collection is like a bustling library!
 Users can now "borrow" your awesome NFTs with the brand new borrowNFT function.
 This lets them get a closer look or interact with your NFTs temporarily, just like checking out a book.
 Here's how it works: